elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-strategies-can-be-used-to-minimize-distractions-in-the-exam-environment.md

 url: /learn/education-studies/questions/what-strategies-can-be-used-to-minimize-distractions-in-the-exam-environment
 score: -1.0
 related_article1:
-    id: 168227
+    id: 168218
-    title: What should be included in pre-exam announcements to students?
+    title: >-
+        How should electronics and personal items be managed before the exam begins?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-should-be-included-in-preexam-announcements-to-students
+    url: /learn/education-studies/questions/how-should-electronics-and-personal-items-be-managed-before-the-exam-begins
 related_article2:
-    id: 168229
+    id: 168224
-    title: What instructions should be given to students after they submit their exams?
+    title: >-
+        What items are allowed and prohibited during an exam according to general guidelines?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-instructions-should-be-given-to-students-after-they-submit-their-exams
+    url: /learn/education-studies/questions/what-items-are-allowed-and-prohibited-during-an-exam-according-to-general-guidelines
 related_article3:
-    id: 168230
+    id: 168234
+    title: >-
-    title: How should seating arrangements be managed in the exam room?
+        How should feedback be provided to students after assessments?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-should-seating-arrangements-be-managed-in-the-exam-room
+    url: /learn/education-studies/questions/how-should-feedback-be-provided-to-students-after-assessments
 related_article4:
-    id: 168226
+    id: 168217
-    title: How should students handle writing on exam sheets?
+    title: >-
+        What steps should be taken during the pre-exam setup to ensure a smooth start to the exam?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-should-students-handle-writing-on-exam-sheets
+    url: /learn/education-studies/questions/what-steps-should-be-taken-during-the-preexam-setup-to-ensure-a-smooth-start-to-the-exam
 related_article5:
-    id: 168228
+    id: 168218
+    title: >-
-    title: How should queries be addressed during the exam?
+        How should electronics and personal items be managed before the exam begins?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-should-queries-be-addressed-during-the-exam
+    url: /learn/education-studies/questions/how-should-electronics-and-personal-items-be-managed-before-the-exam-begins
 ---

 &nbsp;